Macrometacorp/docs/docs/pCDN/01-getting-started/index.md

 sidebar_label: Getting started
 ---

-Macrometa provides you access to pCDN through the GUI and REST API.
-This guide will walk you through getting started with pCDN, enabling you to:
+The pCDN handles API traffic, acting as a gateway and routing to various destinations, depending on your configurations.
+This tutorial will walk you through configuring your first route, and other tasks like:

-- Create a route
+- Validating the route
-- Set up an upstream
+- Creating an upstream object for use in routing.
-- Test the route

 ## Prerequisites